stuartsmiley/batcave-api/README.md

 sudo chmod 774 batcave-api/batvenv
 python -m venv batcave-api/batvenv
 ```
+Not sure by you may need to make the group for `/srv` be `www-data` and give the group write access as well.

 Back here in your local repo, remove any `__pycache__` directories created by running locally,
 and then copy the app code to the pi: